Regenerative Organic Dry Bean Production in the Northeast

 Problem and Justification:

 Diverse, profitable crop rotations are essential to regenerative agriculture and food systems in the Northeast.
-We define “regenerative agriculture” broadly, incorporating both ecological regeneration as well as social and economic regeneration of farmer communities.
 With the expansion of regional small grains production, farmers need other high-value crops to improve overall farm profitability.
-Diverse organic crop rotations improve soil health and increase yields over time.
 As a food-grade legume, dry bean (Phaseolus vulgaris, also known as common bean) has potential to fill this niche and increase regional food system self-sufficiency.
 However, despite high demand for organic, regionally grown dry beans, regional production has not risen to meet this demand.
-Farmers indicate high levels of interest in adopting beans as a new crop, but often do not know where to turn for region-specific information on production and market opportunities.

 Solution and Approach:

-This project will work closely with farmer collaborators to answer research questions and effectively share information through farmer-to-farmer learning.
-Our research activities will include: 1) variety trials of alternative market classes, 2) an experiment on effect of seeding rate on black bean performance in rolled-crimped rye systems, and 3) an experiment evaluating two new market classes beyond black bean in tilled vs. organic no-till systems.
+This project worked closely with farmer collaborators to answer research questions and effectively share information through farmer-to-farmer learning.
+Our research activities included: 1) variety trials of alternative market classes, 2) an experiment on effect of seeding rate on black bean performance in rolled-crimped rye and full tillage systems, and 3) an experiment evaluating four market classes (black, navy, small red and pinto) in tilled vs. organic no-till systems.

 Performance Target: